Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 Once the online transaction is completed, you cannot cancel it or receive a refund.
 Verify that you have entered the information correctly before completing payment information.

-You should receive a replacement title in the mail within 7-10 business days upon completing the online application.
+You should receive a replacement title in the mail within 7-10 business days after completing the online application.

 How to apply by mail or in person